ciarangreene84/b4sc/README.md

 # Boot 4 Service Collection
+Attribute-based injection for Service Collection

 A small library to re-jig how classes are added to the ServiceCollection.
 This idea is kinda sorta stolen from Java (Spring Framework).

+*Note 2019-07-16*: I discovered that AutoMapper introduced attribute-based mapping in their version 8.1.0 release in April 2019 (https://github.com/AutoMapper/AutoMapper/releases/tag/v8.1.0).
+B4SC is essentially attribute-based injection.
+So... wave of the future?

 ## Problem